 Before we get into our breed recommendations, we wanted to let you know how we came to these conclusions.

-There are three main things we considered when picking the dog breeds for this list and so you can make an educated decision, we’ve listed them below.
+We considered three main things when picking the dog breeds for this list, and so you can make an educated decision, we’ve listed them below.

 Since dogs learn aggression (and aren’t born into it), this is most important when you’re rescuing an adult dog that’s already been partly trained.

-Generally, we say they have a “calm” or “excitable” temperament.
+Generally, they have a “calm” or “excitable” temperament.

 Saying a dog has an “excitable” temperament doesn’t necessarily mean they’re one of the higher-energy breeds, but it’s a good indicator of what you’re getting yourself into.